 2020 saw the arrival of Covid-19 in North America - and the ICF construction industry along with most of the planet ground to a halt - although people working from home across the US and Canada must have used this time to plan ahead as moving into the following year of:

 2021 ICF construction boomed bouyed by the increasing number of building codes that demand energy efficiency which led to a rise in the number of ICF constructions in the residential sector - for example, the new energy code in Canada demands continuous below-grade insulations in residential structures.
 The number of ICF construction starts at the beginning of 2021 was also swelled by a huge increase in the cost of lumber - that left home builders scrambling to find alternative construction methods and materials than the stick frame they have traditionally been building homes in North America with.

-2022 The ICF construction industry is poised for further growth in the year ahead - but lumber costs have stabilized, once again favoring stick frame construction - especially as the start of 2022 will see a rumored increase in the costs of ICF foam blocks in the near future.
-All the same, I predict that history will show us that 2021/22 will be the period that most influences the future for ICF construction...
+2022 The ICF construction industry was poised for further growth in 2022 - but lumber costs stabilized, once again favoring stick frame construction - especially as the start of 2022 saw an increase in the costs of ICF foam blocks.
+All the same, history shows us that 2021/22 was the period that most influenced the adoption of ICF construction...